Post

 We directly use the Bootstrap CDN; otherwise, managing CSS styles ourselves would be too troublesome.
 Asking AI how to combine and use Bootstrap is also more accurate and convenient.

-Hands-on Practice
+Hands-On Practice

 The entire platform architecture has been open-sourced here.
 Everyone can customize it based on their team’s needs using this version.

-Open Source Sample Projects
+Open Source Sample Project

 View the project directly on GAS: